 This comprehensive review and resulting proposals will help Aberdeen graduates to leave the University academically excellent and intellectually flexible, whilst also being critical thinkers, effective communicators, and active citizens prepared for the challenges of the 21st century.

-The University has a student population of around 14,500, and welcomes 120 different nationalities to its campus.
+The University has a student population of over 15,000, and welcomes 120 different nationalities to its campus.
 Over 550 undergraduate degree programmes and over 140 taught Master postgraduate programmes are available across the areas of Arts & Humanities, Social Sciences, Education, Engineering, Law, Medicine, and Sciences.

 EU nationals are eligible to have their undergraduate tuition fees paid by the Student Awards Agency for Scotland (SAAS).